-Dr. Mellott is a full graduate faculty scholar at Texas Woman's University.
+Dr. Mellott is a Professor and full graduate faculty scholar at Texas Woman's University.
 In the masters in nursing program, she teaches research, outcomes assessment, teaching practicum, clinical specialization practicum.
-The undergraduate courses she teaches are research, and community health.
+The undergraduate courses she currently teaches are research, and community health.

 Dr. Mellott’s research main focus is performance improvement and patient safety.
 She also is involved with research of homeless female veterans.
 She holds the Certified Professional in Healthcare Quality (CPHQ) and the Certified Professional in Patient Safety (CPPS) designations and is a Fellow of the National Association for Healthcare Quality (FNAHQ).
 Currently her patient safety research encompasses the inclusion of patient safety in the undergraduate nursing curriculum, and she is developing research on increasing patient safety and quality of care in Peru and other countries.
 Dr. Mellott has published numerous articles and book chapters regarding performance improvement and patient safety.
 She is also the editor of a book concerning quality and patient safety.
 She speaks professionally around the US and other countries.

 Page last updated 3:47 PM, August 27, 2019